mrdbidwill/mrdbid/README.md

 <p>Qualified users can add characters with reference documentation.</p>

 <p>At some point an "accepted" list of characters will be resolved.
-Existing characters, or terms representing characters will exclude themselves ove time as users migrate to the more descriptive and accurate characters.</p>
+Existing characters, or terms representing characters will exclude themselves over time as users migrate to the more descriptive and accurate characters.</p>

 <p>Not necessarily a newer character.</p>

-<p>Comparison of specimens using database tables will allow for some standardization of comparison methods. </p>
+<p>Comparison of specimens using database tables will allow for some standardization of comparison methods.</p>

 <p>That is the goal anyway. </p>